 Bus Service in Greene connects passengers to public transit in Binghamton, Norwich, and Utica.
-Chenango County Public Transit operates bus service multiple times daily on fixed routes around the county, and also makes additional stops upon request.
-There are currently no pick-ups in the Town of Smithville.
-The Greene route is the closest to the Town of Smithville with stops in Norwich, Oxford, Brisben, and Greene.
+Chenango County Public Transit operates bus service four times daily on fixed routes around the county, and also makes additional stops upon request.
+The first daily pick-up in Smithville is at 6:25 a.m. and arrives in Norwich at 7:30 a.m.
+The last bus of the day leaves Norwich at 3:15 p.m. and arrives in Smithville at 4:00 p.m.
+Stops are made in Norwich, McDonough, East McDonough, Oxford, Brisben, and Greene.